matn7/CS-Notes/src/main/java/mutithreading/README.md

 executor.execute(task);
 ```

-- By serving each task on a different thread, in parallel, we can improve throughput by N.
+- By serving each task on a different thread, in parallel, we can improve throughput by `N`.
 - **N = # threads = # cores**
 - Using a FixedThreadPool, we maintain constant number of threads, and eliminate the need to recreate the threads.
-- Significant performance improvement (xN).
+- Significant performance improvement (`xN`).
 - Right number of threads (# threads = # cores).
 - Handling each request on a different thread.
 - Eliminate some of the cost of multithreading by using a thread pool.